What to Expect

 All of our worship gatherings can be described as traditional in the sense that we follow the traditional pattern of Christian worship:

 - Gathering - The assembly joins together for praise and worship of Almighty God.
-There may be singing, acts of confession and forgiveness, prayer and testimony, as well as other acts of praise and announcements.
+There may be singing, acts of confession and forgiveness, prayer and testimony, other acts of praise and announcements.

 - Response (Thanksgiving) - The assembly responds to the word.
 Responses include music, prayer, testimony, baptism, profession of faith and profession of membership in the church.
 In gatherings with Holy Communion, the actions of Jesus in the upper room during the Passover celebration are recalled and the supper is celebrated.
 In gatherings without Holy Communion, prayers and acts of thankfulness for God's mighty work through Jesus Christ are observed.